hazelcast/hazelcast-reference-manual/src/IntegratingOpenSSL.md

 Please check your security expert to determine which cipher-suites are appropriate and run performance tests which ones perform well in your environment.

+If no cipher-suites is configured, the both client and or server will determine a cipher-suite themselves during the TLS/SSL handshake.
+Which can lead to suboptimal performance and lower security than required.

 ### Other Ways of Configuring Properties

 You can set all the properties presented in this section using the `javax.net.ssl` prefix, e.g., `javax.net.ssl.keyStore`